 As the year progresses, pupils slowly start to take place in more structured activities and lessons directed by the class teacher or learning support assistant.

-Phonics and maths continue to be taught in short, structured lessons either as a whole class or in smaller groups.
+Phonics, English and Maths continue to be taught in short, structured lessons either as a whole class or in smaller groups, progressing to longer lessons as the year progresses.

 Please click on the links below to see the Long Term Overviews for each year group.